 In the perfect workplace, age shouldn’t matter.
-But in the real world, unresolved generational differences are taking a toll on worker productivity and retention in service organizations.
+But in the real world, unresolved multigenerational differences are taking a toll on workforce productivity and retention in service organizations.

 If you’re a Boomer or Gen X-er, don’t assume Millennials don’t know anything because they’re too young or that they’re ‘lazy’ or ‘entitled.’ — Jim Finkelstein